BIGJRA/BIGJRA.github.io/rejuv.md

 *HP Up*.

 To begin a sidequest, help the lady at the bottom cross the street.
-Afterwords, talk to the driver in the southwest, and he’ll give you the first *SPU Parcel.*
+Afterwords, talk to the driver in the southwest, and he'll give you the first *SPU Parcel.*

 Switch the weather to rain, then talk to the girl on the left side of the area.
 Talk to her again if you win for a trade: her **Slurpuff** for your **Roserade**.
-We already can access Slurpuff via a Whipped Dream, Link Heart and Swirlix, so take this if you’d like.
-You’ll need a Shiny Stone for your Roselia.
+We already can access Slurpuff via a Whipped Dream, Link Heart and Swirlix, so take this if you'd like.
+You'll need a Shiny Stone for your Roselia.

 Enter the central building and talk to Rhodea, then head out.
-Choose whether you want to participate in the tournament (it doesn’t matter) and watch the rest of this scene play out.
+Choose whether you want to participate in the tournament (it doesn't matter) and watch the rest of this scene play out.

 Head north to the Dream District North.
-There’s not much to do there yet but attempt to cross the bridge for a conversation with Isha.
+There's not much to do there yet but attempt to cross the bridge for a conversation with Isha.

 Head south, and through the northeast gate.